12 Practical Examples of OpenSSL [Updated 2022]

-OpenSSL is the open source implementation of SSL and TLS protocol.
-It is general purpose cryptographic library and free to use both commercial and non-commercial under some simple license condition.
-Some software components of OpenSSL is FIPS 140-2 certified which adds further confidence among developers and security community.
-It basically implements in C programming language.
+OpenSSL is the open-source implementation of SSL and TLS protocol.
+It is a general-purpose cryptographic library and free to use for commercial and non-commercial under simple license conditions.
+Some software components of OpenSSL are FIPS 140-2 certified which adds further confidence among developers and the security community.
+It basically implements in the C programming language.
 It supports different cryptographic algorithms categorizes under ciphers, cryptographic hash functions, and public-key cryptography.

 Now, we will discuss the usage of OpenSSL by using different CLI commands.

 (1) Generate a new private key and certificate signing request

 Using OpenSSL, a user can generate a new private key and certificate signing request by using the below command.